a-rebets/personal-archiver/README.md

 ## Contributing

 If you have suggestions for how personal-archiver could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.

-For more, check out the [Contributing Guide](CONTRIBUTING.md).
+Any contributions are appreciated.

 ## License